Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 ### 5. Using Partition Scheme of <b>Quicksort</b>

-[Quicksort](https://github.com/Chanda-Abdul/leetcode/blob/master/0%20%E2%9D%97Sort%20Algorithms.md#-quick-sort) picks a number called pivot and partition the input array around it.
-After partitioning, all numbers smaller than the pivot are to the left of the pivot, and all numbers greater than or equal to the pivot are to the right of the pivot.
-This ensures that the pivot has reached its correct sorted position.
+[Quicksort](https://github.com/Chanda-Abdul/leetcode/blob/master/0%20%E2%9D%97Sort%20Algorithms.md#-quick-sort) picks a number called <b>pivot</b> and partition the input array around it.
+After partitioning, all numbers smaller than the <b>pivot</b> are to the left of the <b>pivot</b>, and all numbers greater than or equal to the <b>pivot</b> are to the right of the <b>pivot</b>.
+This ensures that the <b>pivot</b> has reached its correct sorted position.

 We can use this partitioning scheme to find the `Kth` smallest number.
-We will recursively partition the input array and if, after partitioning, our pivot is at the K-1 index we have found our required number; if not, we will choose one the following option:
+We will recursively partition the input array and if, after partitioning, our <b>pivot</b> is at the `K-1` index we have found our required number; if not, we will choose one the following option:

-If pivot’s position is larger than K-1, we will recursively partition the array on numbers lower than the pivot.
+1. If <b>pivot</b>’s position is larger than `K-1`, we will recursively partition the array on numbers lower than the <b>pivot</b>.
-If pivot’s position is smaller than K-1, we will recursively partition the array on numbers greater than the pivot.
+2. If <b>pivot</b>’s position is smaller than `K-1`, we will recursively partition the array on numbers greater than the <b>pivot</b>.

 Here is what our algorithm will look like:

 ```js